Association for University

 University of Texas at Tyler

-Manuel joined the Hibbs Institute for Business and Economic Research at University of Texas at Tyler in 2018 as Senior Research Analyst.
+Manuel joined the Hibbs Institute for Business and Economic Research at University of Texas at Tyler in 2018 as a senior research analyst.
 He previously worked for the Mexican Secretary of Economy, the Hunt Institute for Global Competitiveness at University of Texas at El Paso, the Arrowhead Center at New Mexico State University, the Center for Economic Development and Research at University of North Texas, and the Institute for Policy and Economic Development at University of Texas at El Paso.
 Manuel earned a PhD in Economic Development (specializing in public finance) from New Mexico State University and is currently pursuing a MS in Health Sciences at University of Texas at Tyler.
 Manuel also holds a BBA in International Business and an MBA from the Tecnológico de Monterrey, Campus Chihuahua, and MS in Economics from the University of Texas at El Paso.

 RAYMOND SFEIR